 Of course!
 During the Choquequirao Trek your main luggage can be stored at our office or at your hotel, both are free.

 FIRST, to book your Choquequirao Trek, we need you to fill out our booking form by clicking on BOOK NOW on our homepage or click the link BOOK NOW.

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
 We cannot purchase entrance tickets to Machu Picchu, train tickets without the following information:

 SECOND, we require a deposit of US$200.00 per person in order to purchase a permit for the Choquequirao Trek to Machu Picchu.
-You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page or click here on the payment of your choice, either VISA or PAYPAL.
+You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or booking page.

 Unfortunately the answer is generally “No”.
 Once the tickets have been bought the government does not allow any changes, so we can’t change any departure dates.
 Tickets are not transferable nor refundable.
 With alternative treks we may be able to change dates for a fee depending on what has been already purchased.
 Please contact the office as soon as possible if you need to change your date.

 If you cancel your Choquequirao Trek, the deposit is not refundable at all!